-While the two cameras under review share the same sensor size, the E-M10 II offers a higher resolution of 15.9 megapixel, compared with 15.8 MP of the GX85.
-This megapixel advantage translates into a 0 percent gain in linear resolution.
-On the other hand, these sensor specs imply that the E-M10 II has a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.75μm versus 3.77μm for the GX85).
-In this context, it should be noted, however, that the GX85 is a somewhat more recent model (by 7 months) than the E-M10 II, and its sensor might have benefitted from technological advances during this time that at least partly compensate for the smaller pixel size.
+While the two cameras under review share the same sensor size, the E-M10 II offers a slightly higher resolution of 15.9 megapixel, compared with 15.8 MP of the GX85.
+This megapixel advantage translates into a 0.3 percent gain in linear resolution.
+On the other hand, these sensor specs imply that the E-M10 II has a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.76μm versus 3.77μm for the GX85).
+Moreover, it should be noted, that the GX85 is a somewhat more recent model (by 7 months) than the E-M10 II, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of individual pixels.
 Coming back to sensor resolution, it should be mentioned that neither of the two cameras has an anti-alias filter installed, so they are able to capture all the detail the sensor resolves.

 Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar image quality.
 The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.